No Agreement At This Time

 Furthermore, mental toughness is the umbrella terms for ‘the mental aspects specific to performance’.
 What this means is that is refers to a complex interplay between a number of very different mental aspects.
 It works the same way as intelligence.
 Intelligence is now known to be made up of different types.
 So saying some is intelligent or not is less than usual.
 First up, it’s too black and white – where is the cut off?
 But more importantly it ignores the fact that someone can be high in visual-spatial intelligence and low in verbal-linguistic for example.

 So a much more relevant question is what are the subcomponents of mental toughness?
 What are the common psychological outcomes we’re looking to improve as psychologists working in sport?
 After we have agreed on that, we can focus on the best methods, processes for improving them.

 At Condor Performance we an use an analogy that the competitive athlete is like a four engined plane.
 This is best explained via this 15 minute video below.

-Most human beings do not require super fitness, amazing physical strength nor excellent flexiblity in order to function, thrive and be good at what they do.
-In fact, only relatively small amounts of physical activity may be needed in order for most people to experience the day to day benefits of exercise on their wellbeing.
+Most human beings do not require super fitness, amazing physical strength nor excellent flexibility in order to function, thrive and be good at what they do.
+In fact, only relatively small amounts of physical activity may be needed in order for most people to experience the day-to-day benefits of exercise on their wellbeing.

-But if this person happens to be an athlete – and in particular an athlete of a physically demanding sport – such as biathlon or triathlon – then these small amounts of psychical activity will not be sufficient if they want to go as far in their chose sport as possible.
+But if this person happens to be an athlete – and in particular an athlete of a physically demanding sport then these small amounts of psychical activity will not be sufficient.
+Especially if they want to go as far in their chosen sport as possible.